← Back to Thought Leadership

 DMARC requires you already have SPF and DKIM records both set up.
 DMARC records are not the same as SPF records nor as DKIM records; thus DMARC is not a replacement for either of these records.
 Instead, the DMARC framework relies on the evaluation of both of these records.

-A valid DMARC record must contain certain mandatory tag values such as p=, v=DMARC1, and hosted following the "_dmarc" prefix syntax.
+A valid DMARC record must contain certain mandatory tag values:

-DMARC is completely free of charge, though you can utilize certain third-party software to better tracking and read the report outputs.
+DMARC is completely free of charge, though you can utilise certain third-party software to better track and read the report outputs.

-Although it's really up to the recipient servers to honor or ignore your stated DMARC policy preferences, though most major inbox providers such as Gmail use DMARC authentication and will send across Aggregate Reports.
+Although it's ultimately up to the recipient servers to honour or ignore your stated DMARC policy preferences, most major inbox providers such as Gmail use DMARC authentication and will send across Aggregate Reports.

 How DMARC Authentication Works